deis/example-ruby-sinatra/README.md

 ## Clone your Application

-The simplest way to get started is by forking OpDemand's sample application located at <https://github.com/opdemand/example-ruby-sinatra>.
+If you want to use an existing application, no problem.
+You can also fork OpDemand's sample application located at <https://github.com/opdemand/example-ruby-sinatra>.
 After forking the project, clone it to your local workstation using the SSH-style URL:

 	$ git clone git@github.com:mygithubuser/example-ruby-sinatra.git
     $ cd example-ruby-sinatra

-If you want to use an existing application instead, no problem.

 ## Prepare your Application